Many men wear undershirts, but how many of them think undershirts are an essential part of their wardrobe?

 Our Criteria For Choosing the Best Undershirts for Men

-Several factors came into play as we mulled which undershirts belong on our list of the top-five for 2019: cut, value, the needs or wearers, style, and comfort.
-And comfort, if not king, is certainly a high-ranking official in the product satisfaction department; if it doesn’t feel good against your skin, chances are you’ll never wear it again.
+Several factors came into play as we mulled which undershirts belong on our list of the top five for 2019: cut, value, the needs of wearers, style, and comfort.
+Comfort, if not king, is certainly a high-ranking official in the product satisfaction department; if it doesn’t feel good against your skin, chances are you’ll never wear it again.

-Among other things to consider is durability, i.e., how well is the undershirt able to stand frequent washing and drying?
+Another things to consider is durability, i.e. how well is the undershirt able to stand frequent washing and drying?
 Not just durability, mind you, but how well the undershirt retains its original shape during laundering.
 No one is happy to pull their undershirt out of the dryer and notice that it has the dreaded “bacon neck.”

 Finally, we carefully considered the reviews of customers, as well as how popular and highly-rated the undershirt was at an online retailer such as Amazon.
 If a large number of people are giving a product a thumb’s up, the chances are good that it’s of high quality.